Skip to main content

 5

 • Heat a drizzle of oil in same pan over medium heat.
-Add half the ginger and cook, stirring often, until toasted and fragrant, 30-60 seconds. • Stir in stock concentrate, jam, soy sauce, ¼ cup water (½ cup for 4 servings) and ¼ tsp sugar (½ tsp for 4).
+Add half the ginger and cook, stirring often, until toasted and fragrant, 30-60 seconds. • Stir in miso sauce concentrate, jam, soy sauce, ¼ cup water (½ cup for 4 servings), and ¼ tsp sugar (½ tsp for 4).
 Cook, stirring often, until combined and thickened, about 2-4 minutes.
 Remove from heat and stir in remaining ginger and 1 TBSP butter (2 TBSP for 4).
 (TIP: If sauce is too thick, stir in water, 1 TBSP at a time, until mixture reaches desired consistency.)
 Taste and season with salt and pepper.

 6